Safety & Security

 Security with Housing & Residential Life Staff

 Each University housing building has a Security Monitor on duty from 11:00PM to 7:00AM every day of the week.
 The primary function of these individuals is to keep a watchful eye on the building and residents by making interior and exterior rounds of the building and responding to hall emergencies.
-Security Monitors are in direct radio contact with the University of Minnesota Police Department and can be contacted by residents by telephone or pager.
+Security Monitors are in direct radio contact with the University of Minnesota Police Department and can be contacted by residents by cell phone.

-All of the halls and apartments have security cameras in all of our lobbies, doorways that people use to gain entrance into the residential areas, and other areas that capture the images of people coming and going from our buildings.
+All of the halls and apartments have security cameras in the lobbies, doorways that people use to gain entrance into the residential areas, and other areas to capture the images of people coming and going from our buildings.

-Community Advisors (CA) are on call weekdays from 4:30PM to 8:00AM and 24 hours a day on weekends.
+Community Advisors (CA) are on duty weekdays from 4:30PM to 8:00AM and 24 hours a day on weekends.
 Residents can contact the CA on duty via cell phone.
 These highly trained upper-division students are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.
 If the CA needs assistance, a Residence Director on duty (RD) is available 24 hours a day.
-At least one Residence Director (full-time, live-in Master's Degree professionals with a background in Higher Education) is available by phone at all times to assist in crisis situations.
+At least one Residence Director (full-time, live-in Master's Degree professionals with a background in higher education) is available by phone at all times to assist in crisis situations.

-Each residence hall/apartment complex community has an Office Assistant at the Information Desk, 24 hours a day, seven days a week.
-These staff members are responsible for support in responding to residence hall/apartment complex emergencies, providing some Information Desk services and enforcing regulations.
-Phone numbers for the Community Advisor (CA) and Security Monitor (SM) on duty are posted at the information desk and available through the Office Assistant at the desk.
+Each residence hall/apartment complex community has an Office Assistant at the information desk 24 hours a day, seven days a week.
+These staff members are responsible for support in responding to residence hall/apartment complex emergencies, providing information desk services, and enforcing regulations.
+Phone numbers for the Community Advisor (CA) and Security Monitor (SM) on duty are posted at the information desk.